 If you are subscribed to a page, each time a change is saved you'll get an email.
 These emails come from firstname.lastname@example.org and are sent to the email address registered to your MDN account.
 Each message has a title of the form:

 [MDN] Page "Page title" changed by username

 The message starts with a repeat of the information in the title, then presents a standard diff of the content, showing exactly what changed.
 The changes are shown as HTML source code, which can be a little weird to read if you're not used to it in the context of MDN.

 Below the diff there is a list of useful links that you can use to act on the change, including:

 - View the MDN profile of the user that made the change

 - Compare the previous and new versions of the page using MDN's on-site history feature

 - View the article itself in your browser

 - See the article's history

-At the end of the email you see text telling you what subscription generated the email, such as "You are subscribed to edits on: HTML element reference and all its sub-articles", as well as a link you can click to unsubscribe from the messages for this watch request.
+At the bottom of the email, there is a notification stating what subscription generated the email, such as "You are subscribed to edits on: HTML element reference and all its sub-articles", as well as a link to unsubscribe.
+If you click the link to unsubscribe, you will no longer receive messages for this watch request.